-We know that coping with the death of a loved one is difficult enough, without having to face the legal issues associated with administering an estate—and we’re here to help you through the entire process.
+We know that coping with the death of a loved one is difficult enough without having to face the legal issues associated with administering an Illinois estate – and we’re here to help you through the entire process.

-– Determining and paying his or her debts, expenses and taxes
+- Determining and paying their debts and expenses.

-Our attorneys can help you secure the home and personal belongings; handle the Will and Trust; deal with tax matters; and work with the decedent’s accountant, financial advisor, insurance or real estate agent towards a speedy resolution of estate issues.
+Our Illinois estate administration attorneys can help you ensure the security of the decedent’s home or other assets.
+We can help you navigate the handling of the decedent’s Will and Trust.
+We can work with the decedent’s accountant, financial advisor, insurance, or real estate agent towards a speedy resolution of estate issues.

 Adult Children Need Help After Parent’s Automobile Collided with a Semi Truck